johnpham90/NFL_Model/README.md

 ### 3. Claude Desktop Configuration

 Navigate your MCP Configuration Path.
-It is typically here: `%AppData%\Claude Desktop\claude_desktop_config.json` but you will want to verify To verify tour path:
+- It is typically here: `%AppData%\Claude Desktop\claude_desktop_config.json`
+- but you will want to verify
+To verify tour path:
-  - Navigate to Claude Desktopp
+  - Navigate to Claude Desktop
   - On the top Left go to Files > Settings (CTRL + Comma)
-  - Click on Developer Tab > Edit Config
+  - Click on `Developer` Tab > `Edit Config`
-  - the json file name should be claude_desktop_cofig
+  - the json file name should be `claude_desktop_cofig`
-  - Use a text editor or IDE to update the config file
+  - Use a text editor or IDE to update the config file ie Notepad ++, VS Code

 ```json
 {